-This week from 18 to 24 Feb 2020, water levels from Chiang Sean were slightly increased, varied from 0.01 m to 0.03 m since finishing the test of equipment of hydropower station at Jinghong, China at 4 Jan 2020.
-Water levels at this station were fluctuated above its Long-Term -Average (LTA).
-However, water level at Luang Prabang and Chiang Khan are likely impacted by hydropower dam at Xayaburi and upstream hydropower dams in which water level at this station were decreased by stay close to its maximum levels, varied from -0.03 m to -0.05 m.
+This week from 25 Feb to 02 Mar 2020, water levels from Chiang Sean were slightly increased, varied from 0.01 m to 0.03 m since finishing the test of equipment of hydropower station at Jinghong, China at 4 Jan 2020.
+Water levels at this station were fluctuated above its Long-Term-Average (LTA).
+However, water level at Luang Prabang and Chiang Khan are likely impacted by hydropower dam at Xayaburi and upstream hydropower dams in which water level at this station were also slightly increased by stay close to its maximum levels, varied from 0.02 m to 0.07 m.
 Water levels at Chaining (downstream of Xayaburi) were stay below their LTAs.
-And water levels at stations in the middle part of LMB from Vientiane to Pakse were slightly decreased based on the trend inflows from upstream, but their water levels were still staying below their LTAs even below to their Minimum Levels (at Nong Khai).
-The station at Vientiane and Nong Khai is considered critical condition).
-Follow the same trend of water levels from upstream, stations at Stung Treng, Kratie, Chaktomuk on the Bassac, Phnom Penh Port and Neak Luong were very low and stay closely to their minimum levels (these stations were considered critical condition).
-For the 2 tidal stations at Tan Chau and Chau Doc, water levels increased and reached above their Maximum Levels.
-The actual water levels at most of the key station are staying below their LTAs and even Min Levels (see its hydrograph in Annex B).
+Water levels at stations in the middle part of LMB from Vientiane to Pakse were slightly increased based on the trend inflows from upstream.
+These stations are considered in critical condition due to water levels were lower than their LTAs.
+Follow the same trend of water levels from upstream, except stations at Stung Treng and Kratie stations are considered normal since water levels were stay higher than their LTAs.
+At Chaktomuk on the Bassac, Phnom Penh Port and Prekdam on the Tonle Sap are very critical condition due to the water levels are lower than LTAs.
+For the 2 tidal stations at Tan Chau and Chau Doc, water levels decreased and stay below their minimum levels (see its hydrograph in Annex B).